rrosebrook/InfluenzaPostCOVID/README.md

 If we compare that to our previous graphs, we can see these moving average predictions were far from reality.
 However, these moving averages are about as simple as we could get for prediction so we attempted with both Naive linear regression and AutoRegressive Integrated Moving Average (ARIMA) forecasting.
 With these, our forecasts fared no better -- when we looked at the accuracy of these, no MASE value for any region scored lower than 3 (Wisconsin) for Naive predictions, and only a single value approached 1 using ARIMA (Tennessee), but it approached 1 from the wrong direction at a value of 1.08.
 As much as ARIMA almost performed well, it also scored over 11 with Missouri -- Naive's MASE score of 5.03 almost looks respectable in comparison.

 Looking at that excepentionally poorly forecasted state of Missouri -- forecasts are in blue and the actual data has been plotted in red:
 <img src=https://user-images.githubusercontent.com/31425480/194945048-9d8dc338-8d62-4174-967c-710ef577b66f.png width="50%"><img src=https://user-images.githubusercontent.com/31425480/194944810-85e5b8e0-0368-47eb-acb5-d1d38f6ae931.png width="50%">

-But even with our standout state of Tennessee, we can see the predictions really didn't do well:
+But even with our standout state of Tennessee, we can see the predictions really didn't do well.
+It's important to note that the scales of Naive vs. ARIMA are drastically different, which is why Naive almost looks like a better prediction at first glance:
 <img src=https://user-images.githubusercontent.com/31425480/194945488-6b7f8254-ab43-4b36-8961-61b4d4709f66.png width="50%"><img src=https://user-images.githubusercontent.com/31425480/194945719-d8ffc91e-a55d-4e66-9440-0b22ca149f4c.png width="50%">

-In the future, it may be easier to do influenza forecasting using only post-COVID data, but as we are only barely entering our third flu season since COVID became a thing, we simply do not have enough post-COVID data to use but it's clear that influenza spread hasn't yet returned back to the spread we would have seen before COVID.
+In the future, it may be easier to do influenza forecasting using only post-COVID data, but as we are only barely entering our third flu season since COVID became a thing, we simply do not have enough post-COVID data to use for forecasting, but it's clear that influenza spread hasn't yet returned back to the spread we would have seen before COVID.

+The code attached created Nieve and ARIMA forecasting images for each of the forty states we had complete data available, as well as two text files of the MASE errors for each state.